diffpy/liga/README.md

 solution from experimentally determined atomic pair distribution functions".
 In: J. Appl.
 Crystallogr.
 42.3 (2010), pp. 623{629. doi: 10.1107/S002188981000988X. url:
 http://dx.doi.org/10.1107/S002188981000988X

-The initial Liga version was tested on Bucky ball, generated Platonic solids, and Lennard-Jones clusters - some of these are available in a supplement to the algorithm paper in Acta Cryst A, https://doi.org/10.1107/S0108767308027591.
-The small organic molecules from various sources the authors have tested with a mixed success can be accessed through u24.
-Those structures and their distance data should be under /u24/juhas/research/LIGA_runs/organics.